-On December 15, 2022, the PCAOB announced that it was able to secure complete access to inspect and investigate PCAOB-registered public accounting firms headquartered in mainland China and Hong Kong in 2022 and vacated its previous December 16, 2021 determination to the contrary.
+On December 15, 2022, the PCAOB announced that it was able to secure complete access to inspect and investigate PCAOBregistered public accounting firms headquartered in mainland China and Hong Kong in 2022 and vacated its previous December 16, 2021 determination to the contrary.
 However, whether the PCAOB will continue to be able to satisfactorily conduct inspections of PCAOB-registered public accounting firms headquartered in mainland China and Hong Kong is subject to uncertainty and depends on a number of factors out of our, and our auditor's, control. mainland China authorities will need to ensure that the PCAOB continues to have full access for inspections and investigations in 2023 and beyond.
-Each year, the PCAOB will determine whether it can inspect and investigations for two consecutive years, the SEC would prohibit trading in the securities of issuers engaging those audit firms, as required under the HFCA Act.
-Further, on December 29, 2022, the Consolidated Appropriations Act, 2023, was signed into law by U.S. President Biden, which, among other things, amended the HFCA Act to reduce the number of consecutive years that would trigger the trading prohibition under the HFCA Act from three years to two years (originally such threshold under the HFCA Act was three consecutive years), and so that any foreign jurisdiction could be the reason why the PCAOB does not have complete access to inspect or investigate a company's public accounting firm (originally the HFCA Act only applied if the PCAOB's ability to inspect or investigate was due to a position taken by an authority in the jurisdiction where the relevant public accounting firm was located).
+Each year, the PCAOB will determine whether it can inspect and investigate completely audit firms in mainland China and Hong Kong, among other jurisdictions.
+If the mainland China authorities do not allow the PCAOB complete access for inspections and investigations for two consecutive years, the SEC would prohibit trading in the securities of issuers engaging those audit firms, as required under the HFCA Act.
+Further, on December 29, 2022, the Consolidated Appropriations Act, 2023, was signed into law by U.S. President Biden, which, among other things, amended the HFCA Act to reduce the number of consecutive non-inspection years that would trigger the trading prohibition under the HFCA Act from three years to two years (originally such threshold under the HFCA Act was three consecutive years), and so that any foreign jurisdiction could be the reason why the PCAOB does not have complete access to inspect or investigate a company's public accounting firm (originally the HFCA Act only applied if the PCAOB's ability to inspect or investigate was due to a position taken by an authority in the jurisdiction where the relevant public accounting firm was located).